 End Acquire command (Navigator menu)

 After starting an 'Acquire at Points', use this command to stop the Navigator from going on to the next item after finishing the current one.
-If the acquisition is already paused after finishing an item, the command will stop acquisition immediately.

 List Files/Series/States command (Navigator menu)

 Use this command to get a list in the Log window of everything that has been scheduled to happen in the course of running an 'Acquire at Points' operation.
 Specifically, the list will show the files that will be opened and their properties, the imaging states to be set when files are opened, and the tilt series that are set up to run.

 Use this command to delete the current item from the list, or to delete the group of items summarized on the current line of the table if 'Collapse groups' is on.
 A group is created whenever a set of items are added in single operation: i.e., when adding a series of points by clicking on an image, when defining a supermontage, or when adding a grid of points.
 If the current table line summarizes a group, a message box will appear telling you how many items will be deleted and the range of their labels, and asking you to confirm the deletion.